 The biomedical engineering sciences major is offered to students interested in medical school.
-Faculty from Thayer School and Geisel School of Medicine jointly advise the research projects.
-Geisel School of Medicine offers an opportunity for accomplished biomedical engineering sciences majors to apply for early admission to the Geisel School of Medicine through the Early Assurance Program.
-For more information, please consult the Thayer website at:
+Faculty at Thayer and Geisel School of Medicine at Dartmouth joinly advise students on research.
+Geisel offers accomplished students in this major the opportunity apply for admission through the Early Assurance Program.
+For more information, visit: